cybertraining-dsc/reu2022/project/rivanna.md

 **Figure:** UVA Login

-The user must install Duo as an authentication service to approve logins.
+The user must install Duo Mobile on smartphone to use as an authentication service to approve logins.

 For security reasons we suggest never saving the password within the browser autofill.